Initiative for Learning Differences and Special Education

 - A cover letter describing their view of special education as an inclusive education project, their research agenda, and their teaching experience.

 - Copies of a maximum of three scholarly papers.

 - Applicants for Assistant rank positions should submit three letters of reference.

-Materials must be received by September 15, 2017 for initial consideration.
-Questions pertaining to this position should be directed to Tanya Chamberlain, Faculty Affairs Officer, email@example.com.
+All application materials must be submitted online.
+Please submit your materials by October 15, 2018.
+Questions pertaining to this position should be directed to Tanya Chamberlain, Faculty Affairs Officer, at firstname.lastname@example.org.